Konstantinas Olšauskas: Various societies in Kaunas

-Olšauskas also joined the Lithuanian and Belorussian Constitutional Catholic Party, established by Bishop Eduard von der Ropp, and was this party's candidate to the first State Duma.
+Olšauskas also joined the Lithuanian and Belarusian Constitutional Catholic Party, established by Bishop Eduard von der Ropp, and was this party's candidate to the first State Duma.
 In advance of the Great Seimas of Vilnius, he also worked on the program for the Lithuanian Christian Democratic Party, but the party was established only 1917.
 Olšauskas supported and was board member of the Society of Saint Zita for Lithuanian female servants and Society of Saint Casimir for book publishing.
 When newspaper Vilniaus žinios was discontinued due to financial difficulties, Olšauskas and others decided to establish new newspaper Viltis.
 Olšauskas was elected to the council of a credit union established by Saliamonas Banaitis and lawyer Antanas Petraitis in October 1911.
 Olšauskas also wanted to establish an organization advocating against Lithuanian emigration to United States, but plans were interrupted by World War I. Due to his various activities, Russian police kept an eye on Olšauskas.
 He was tried in January 1910 for the failure to comply with a circular of the Ministry of Internal Affairs that mandated a certain registration procedure for those wishing to convert from Eastern Orthodoxy to Catholicism.
 Olšauskas was one of about 400 members of the clergy facing the same charges.
 He defended himself and was acquitted.

 In 1914, Pranciškus Karevičius, new Bishop of Samogitia, appointed several Lithuanian priests, including Olšauskas, to the capitula.
 These appointments were protested by the Polish clergy and Karevičius had to explain himself to cardinal Eugenio Pacelli.